tiklii/Text-splitter/README.md

 # Text-splitter
-Splits text to feed into chatgpt for translation
+Splits text to feed into chatgpt for translation.
+Takes epub as input.